drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 bq ls
 ```

-3. Enter the following command; you should see the tables in your dataset.
+3. Enter the following command; you should see the tables in the dataset you created earlier.

 ```
 bq ls wikipedia_data